-Any student interested in pursuing a Certificate in Advocacy must first meet with a faculty member administering the program (Professor Michael Kaye) to declare their interest and plan their course of study.
+Any student interested in pursuing a Certificate in Advocacy must first meet with a faculty member administering the program (Professor Jeffrey Jackson) to declare their interest and plan their course of study.
 This must be done prior to completing 40 hours of study.
 Following the meeting the faculty member and student will complete the "Meeting Summary" (27 KB PDF).
 This faculty member will also serve as the student's Certificate advisor and will approve any waivers or alternative courses allowed or required by the program.

 The student must complete 90 hours of total law school credit and achieve a minimum grade point average of 3.0 in courses used to satisfy their Certificate requirements.
 Students who obtain a minimum grade point average of 3.5 for courses used to satisfy their Certificate requirements will be awarded the Advocacy Certificate (with distinction).